 So as we make our way along our spiritual path, we’ll begin—perhaps through meditating—by applying the faculties of our ego.
 In practical terms, we’ll use our ego mind to absorb what’s going on in our life and sort out the truth of the situation.
 Only later will we be able to grasp things on a deeper level of our being, in our greater consciousness.

 Many people don’t even realize there is anything beyond their ego.
 They think the goal of life is to cultivate a strong ego—although they may not think about things in these terms.
 And that’s how an overdeveloped ego comes into play.
 But this is a dead-end street.
 It misses the whole point.
 Instead of reaching the stage of having a powerful ego that can be transcended, the person further aggrandizes it.
 But the scope of the ego is so limited and the possibilities so puny, there’s nothing great happening here at all.

 It’s super important to understand the spiritual law at work here.
 It’s the law stating we must fully reach a certain state of being before we can abandon it for something better.
 Too often, we totally ignore this law.
-Our Real Self knows that the universe is unlimited, and that absolute perfection exists—that we can ultimately expand and reach the sky.
+Our Real Self knows that the universe is unlimited, and that absolute perfection exists.
+In our Real Self, we know that we can ultimately expand and reach the sky.
 And when we get there—when we’re fully living from our real inner selves—we will become the master of all natural laws.